schleifer-john/sdp-libraries/libraries/artifactory/README.rst

-   "creds_id", "A new credential can be used", "artifactory-creds" "url", "Specifies the URL that tenant will be used to access Artifactory", "https://artifactory.helix.gsa.gov/artifactory"
+   "creds_id", "A new credential can be used", "artifactory-creds" "url", "Specifies the URL that tenant will be used to access Artifactory", "https://artifactory.helix.gsa.gov/artifactory" "stashOptions", "Optional field that can be used to stash the results.
+See Example Stash Options Configuration Snippet below.", "The name must be set if used.  allowEmpty = false, includes='', excludes='', useDefaultExcludes = true"

 Example Configuration Snippet